svalio/atlassian-connect-express-encryption/README.md

         // This is the port your Express server will listen on "port": 3000,

-        // Feebs currently integrates with JugglingDB for persistence
+        // atlassian-connect-express currently integrates with JugglingDB for persistence
         // to store the host client information (i.e., client key, host public
         // key, etc).
 When no adapter is specified, it defaults to JugglingDB's
         // fallback memory storage.